Healing My Dairy Intolerance (How To Reintroduce Dairy into Your Diet, too!)

 So what's the possible solution?

-1. Stop consuming so many nut and seed products, grains, PUFA oils, conventionally raised chicken and turkey, alcoholic beverages, raw leafy greens, and cruciferous veggies.
+1. I saw a HUGE difference when I stopped consuming so many things like nut and seed products (butters, flours, etc - raw handfuls of nuts can still be wonderful!), conventionally grown (non-organic) grains, processed oils, conventionally raised chicken and turkey, alcoholic beverages, raw leafy greens, and raw cruciferous veggies (cooking those veggies can do wonders..we still like veggies!!)

 2. Focus on saturated fat through well-sourced animal protein, coconut products, cacao, and ghee, and include quality carbs like honey, fruit, maple syrup, root veggies, and raw carrot salad daily.